 How do I find fish for my pond?

-Check with your local farm supply stores because these businesses often sponsor "fish days" when you can order and purchase the fish you need, especially if you are seeking small quantities.
-Otherwise, consult the Aquaculturist Vendors List maintained by the SC Department of Natural Resources.
+Check with your local farm supply stores.
+These businesses often sponsor "fish days" when you can order and purchase the fish you need, especially if you are seeking small quantities.
+Otherwise, consult the Aquaculturist Vendors List (click here for list) maintained by the SC Department of Natural Resources.
 This list contains all of the licensed aquaculture facilities in the state with their contact information and the species of fish that they sell.
-SC Aquaculturist Vendors List.

 Should I harvest fish from my stormwater pond?

 Yes.
 In order to maintain a good balance of fish, it is recommended that bream and bass be harvested from the pond annually.
 This amounts to 40 lbs. of bream per acre per year and 10 lbs. of bass per acre per year.

 **BE AWARE** There is potential for toxic contaminants and other pollutants to be accumulated in the tissues of these fish.
 A primary function of stormwater ponds is to trap and treat pollutants washing from roads and lawns in the community.
 Little research has been done to show how much pollution is accumulated in fish tissues in stormwater ponds, but it is not advised for residents to eat fish harvested from stormwater ponds.
 Composting fish for use in the home garden does not pose a significant threat.
 If anglers do catch fish, it is strongly advised that they use hand sanitizer or wash their hands thoroughly after fishing because stormwater ponds often have high levels of fecal bacteria and other pathogens that can make anglers sick.